Team Canada Climate Action Resources

 The COC continues to be inspired by Team Canada athletes who are directly involved in projects on climate action, such as:

-• Julie-Anne Staehli, Tokyo 2020 Olympian in athletics, who received an OLY Legacy grant to support her ReRUN Shoe Project, which removes barriers to a more active lifestyle by distributing lightly used shoes that would otherwise be thrown away to under-resourced youth.
+• Julie-Anne Staehli, Tokyo 2020 Olympian in athletics, received an OLY Legacy grant in 2023 and 2024 to support her ReRUN Shoe Project, which removes barriers to a more active lifestyle by distributing lightly used shoes that would otherwise be thrown away to under-resourced youth.

-• Seyi Smith, two-time Olympian (2012, 2018) in athletics and bobsleigh, recently launched an Educational video series on what to consider when thinking about transportation, waste management and other aspects of sustainability.
-He is also a recipient of the OLY Legacy Grant in 2020 and 2021 for his Racing to Zero initiative.
+• Seyi Smith, two-time Olympian (2012, 2018) in athletics and bobsleigh, recipient of the OLY Legacy Grant in 2020 and 2021 for his Racing to Zero initiative, made an Educational video series.

 Green Sports Day